DomiKamu/OhmerPrems/README.md

 Actually *OhmerPrems* plugin is containing **QuadPercs** module only.
 More modules are under consideration.

 ![](doc/images/QuadPercs_All_Models.png)
-_(note this image comes from OhmerPrems v1.0.1, VCV Rack v1.0.0 Windows)_
+_(please note this image comes from OhmerPrems v1.0.2, VCV Rack v1.0.0 Windows)_

 Some YouTube videos (made from VCV Rack v0.6 but still valid), here: